Saints' Unger expected back during preseason

 Unger, 31, has emerged as one of New Orleans' best and most valuable players since arriving in the Jimmy Graham trade two years ago.

 The 6-foot-5, 305-pounder was a two-time Pro Bowler with the Seattle Seahawks and has remained one of the NFL's top centers in New Orleans.
-He signed a three-year extension worth more than $7 million per year last summer.
+He signed a three-year extension worth more than $21 million last summer.

 With his combination of power and athleticism, Unger is a key to both the Saints' elite passing game and their revamped rushing attack with Mark Ingram, free-agent signing Adrian Peterson and rookie Alvin Kamara.
 The Saints have long valued interior offensive linemen as protectors for quarterback Drew Brees, who likes to step up into the middle of the pocket.